-Amersfoort makes for a perfect day trip from Utrecht, or a lovely break on the journey to or from Leeuwarden or Groningen.
+Amersfoort The Netherlands makes for a perfect day trip from Utrecht, or a lovely break on the journey to or from Leeuwarden or Groningen.
 The pretty merchant’s homes, canals and historical city walls and fortifications touch the provincial city with some grandeur.
 Its compact city centre makes for a great place to stroll, shop and eat.
-But there is more to explore.
+There is loads more to explore in Amersfoort The Netherlands.

 City guide Amersfoort

 For me, it’s hard to believe that a city I live so close to was already a settlement in Mesolithic ages.
 Remains of hunter camps from 1000BC have been found, as well as grave hills.
-However, Amersfoort wasn’t really formed until the Middle Ages when it was granted city rights in 1259.
+Amersfoort, however, wasn’t really formed until the Middle Ages when it was granted city rights in 1259.
 During these times the cities fortifications were formed around the canals of Amersfoort.
-But trade in wool, beer, and tobacco is what made Amersfoort a rich town from the 1600’s onwards.
+Trade in wool, beer, and tobacco are what made Amersfoort a rich town from the 1600s onwards.
 Nowadays, the city is still a great place to get lost in medieval alleyways, but also discover modern parts of town and pay tribute to Amersfoort’s most famous inhabitant, painter Piet Mondriaan.

 - Amersfoort: getting around

 - Where to eat and drink in Amersfoort: my favourites